SCHEDULE THIS SEMINAR AT YOUR CHURCH.

 EASIER THAN YOU THINK

 Indeed the enthusiasm may be the number one criteria to start a fitness ministry.
 Those who have confidence in God are fueling this trend.
 Men and women are boldly responding to a high call.
 They often start to grow a vision while working at a gym or serving at a church.
 Such a personal fitness ministry may start small and be funded totally by personal finances.
 Subsequently another individual or two may come alongside and join in the ministry.
 They start with basic ministry tools (books, videos, equipment and training).
-They continually do research networking with others and evening visiting/observing other ministries or working with another ministry to learn and train.
+They continually do research networking with others and even visiting/observing other ministries or working with another ministry to learn and train.
 They promote and grow the ministry through a variety of means.
 A new fitness ministry is built with continual prayer, insatiable passion and a focused one-person-at-a-time approach.
 After all this new fitness model has a fitness component and a ministry component.
 Most importantly it is one-on-one personal compassion.
 THAT is the next big thing in fitness.

 -Brad Bloom, Publisher